How long can you live with 10 kidneys without dialysis?

 If you don’t have dialysis, your kidneys will continue to fail and you eventually will die.
 How long you could live depends on your overall health aside from your kidney disease and how much kidney function you have left.
 As death nears, you will start to: Feel sleepy and weak.

-READ ALSO: What is the opposite of unorganized?
+READ ALSO: What is the reading level of Time magazine?

 When kidney fails what happens?